What is SBE?

 You can apply for SBE Membership in one of three membership categories.

 MEMBER: To qualify in the Member category, you must be presently engaged in broadcast engineering or its allied fields.
 Alternatively, you may qualify by having an academic degree in Electrical Engineering or its equivalent, or having scientific or professional experience in the communications field including the design or marketing of broadcast-related products.
 If qualifying under the scientific or professional experience provisions, you must also have at least four years of active participation in broadcast engineering or allied fields which demonstrates acceptable technical proficiency.

 ASSOCIATE MEMBER: You may apply for Associate Member status if you do not qualify under the provisions for member and are actively engaged in the objectives of the Society.

 STUDENT MEMBER: If you are actively engaged in the study of companion engineering fields, you are eligible for election to the level of Student Member.
-You will need to provide endorsement by your college advisor to certify your student status.
+You will need to provide an endorsement by your college advisor to certify your student status.

 COMPLETE THE MEMBERSHIP APPLICATION If known, indicate the SBE Chapter you wish to be affiliated with.
 San Diego is Chapter 36, Los Angeles (Orange, Los Angeles, and Ventura Counties) is Chapter 47, and Inland Empire (Riverside and San Bernardino Counties) is Chapter 131.